Sibylline Oracles 8:198 reads as follows: αἰφνίδιος δἑ βροτοὑς ξύλινος δόμος ἀμφικαλύψῃ.

 The basic meaning of the Greek noun δόμος is structure, erection, and understandably the preferred translation is house.
-However, I suggest to use the basic ‘structure’ meaning of δόμος in order not to exclude any kind of construction.
-I also translate the verb ἀμφικαλύπτω as ‘to enfold’ instead of ‘to cover’: Suddenly a wooden structure will enfold men.
+However, in order not to exclude any kind of construction, I would suggest to use the basic meaning of δόμος, which is to say structure.
+I would further translate the verb ἀμφικαλύπτω as ‘to envelop’ instead of ‘to cover’: Suddenly a wooden structure will envelop men.

 The ‘wooden house’ verse does not stand on its own.
-Although in a veiled way as well, the following verses also point in the direction of the war of the Jews against the Romans.
-Verse 203-204 mentions signs in sun and stars that accompanied the fall of Jerusalem.
+Although also veiled , the following verses further indicate the war of the Jews against the Romans.
+Verses 203-204 refer to signs in sun and stars that accompanied the fall of Jerusalem.
 Verse 205 speaks of the devastation of ‘the land’, apparently the land of Israel, and of the survival of the moribund (cf. gospel of Matthew 27:51-53).

-Slightly different translation choices, the suddenness of the construction process that parallels Josephus’s War V:509, and the following verses describing the final phase of the war, point in the direction of verse 198 mentioning the construction by the Romans of the wooden siege wall around Jerusalem in June 70 CE.
+Slightly different translation choices, the suddenness of the construction process that parallels Josephus’s War V:509, and the verses thereafter describing the final phase of the war, make it all the more plausible that verse 198 is a reference to the construction of the wooden siege wall around Jerusalem in June 70 CE by the Romans.

-Just before these warlike sentences, verse 196 speaks of the messiah as ‘the sacred child, the destroyer of all’.
-The messiah seems to make his appearance during the war of the Jews against the Romans.
+Prior to these references to the war, verse 196 speaks of the messiah as ‘the sacred child, the destroyer of all’.
+It would seem, therefore, that the messiah made his appearance during the war between the Jews and the Romans.